 The volume of payments through ACH wire transfer increased in 2020 by over 8% since the previous year to a record 26.8 billion.
 It’s also the 6th year in a row where payment volume went up by a billion.

 Much of the increase is due to the pandemic and the shift to direct transfers like ACH direct deposit and billing.
 Not that these are new ideas for businesses, but the lack of time spent in the office creates the impetus for employees to be paid digitally.
 ACH transactions have been the dominant B2B payment preference since 2019.

-The Federal government has been using ACH check processing for a while.
+The Federal government has been using ACH check and eCheck processing for a while.
 Last year, the US government sent out two separate stimulus checks to all Americans, much of it through ACH payments..